allison-zhou-phd/Denver_Demographics_Study/README.md

 I have read that City of Denver has changed significantly in the past 10-15 years.
 There are many angles to view these changes.
 In this study, I would like to focus on studying the changes from the demographic compositions, specifically:

-* Income distirbution over time, to see if certain geographic areas has morphed into new "hot spots" as when redevelopments happen.
+* Income distirbution over time, to see if certain geographic areas has morphed into new "hot spots" when redevelopments happen.
-* Age profile over time, to see if age distribution by buckets has changed over time.
+* Has the median age of the city changed significantly as more people immigrate to Denver?
 That is, is the city growing "younger" on average?
+* As more people immigrate to Denver, which geographic locations observed the most increase in school age children?
 * House ownership, to see if the ownership decreases over time as the local real estate market gets "hotter" and gradually "out-of-reach"?
-* Income gaps, to see if income inequality situation got worse over time.

 ## Data